fpeterek/ano2/deeplearning.md

 images which contained a lot of noise (e.g. shadows).
 This could, however, be rectified using data enhancement techniques.

+At this moment, the model took approximately an hour to train, though I did train the model on a CPU.

 ### Data Enhancement

 Using data enhancement, we increase the size of the training dataset sixfold.